-Construction Time is defined as calendar days from Notice to Proceed to Substantial Work Completion on the Project.
+Construction time is defined as calendar days from NTP #2 to Substantial Work Completion on the Project.

-- 2. Substantial Completion: When CONTRACTOR believes that it has reached Substantial Completion, it shall notify SCDOT in writing.
-Substantial Completion is the point in the Project when the work has been constructed to the typical section in the plans over the entire length of the Project, including tie ins to adjacent projects or existing roads, all travel lanes are open to the public, all safety features are installed and are being properly maintained, no lanes will have to be closed to complete any remaining work, and all work is completed except for "Project Close-out Activities".
-"Project Close-out Activities" are defined as acquiring property not needed for construction, completing all right of entry right of way agreements by receiving the title to real estate or filing condemnation, punch list items, site clean-up, demobilization, and final Project documentation, including but not limited to as-built plans. - 3.
+- 2. Substantial Work Completion: The Project shall be considered substantially complete when it is serviceable to the public, all lanes and ramps are open, and all work is completed except for "Project Close-out Activities", "Project Close-out Activities" are defined as punch list items, site clean-up, demobilization, and final Project documentation, including but not limited to as-built plans. - 3.
 Critical Path Method Schedule: CONTRACTOR shall prepare and maintain a schedule for the Project using the Critical Path Method of scheduling (hereinafter called "CPM Schedule").
-Prepare a Level II CPM Schedule in accordance with this agreement and the SCDOT Supplemental Specifications with the following exceptions:
+Prepare a Level II CPM Schedule in accordance with this agreement and the SCDOT Supplemental Specifications with the following exceptions: - a.

-- a.
 Submit to the SCDOT the initial baseline CPM schedule within 30 days from the Effective Date of this Agreement.
 No contract payment will be made to Contractor and no construction work may begin until a CPM baseline schedule is received and accepted by SCDOT.
-Update the baseline CPM schedule for monetary and quantitative tracking purposes as RFC plans are developed. - b.
+Update the baseline CPM schedule for monetary and quantitative tracking purposes as Released for Construction plans are developed. - b.
 Cost-load the CPM schedule using the expenses identified in the schedule of values.
 Use the schedule of values to establish Expense Categories and assign to the correct activities. - c.
 Include submittal activities.
-Allow duration for these activities to include SCDOT review periods. - d.
+Allow duration for these activities to include SCDOT review periods.

+- d.
 Reuse of deleted activity ID's from schedule update to schedule update is not allowed. - e.
 Failure to include any element of work or any activity including but not limited to utility relocation, right of way acquisition, and permitting will not relieve the CONTRACTOR from completing all work within the Construction Time at no additional time or cost to the SCDOT, notwithstanding the acceptance of the schedule by SCDOT. - f.
 Develop project specific calendars reflecting all seasonal restrictions included in this Agreement and non-work days.
 Address durations for weather within activity duration, not within the calendar. - g.
 Use only a Work Breakdown Structure (WBS) to organize schedule activities.
 At a minimum, breakout the design and construction phases.
 These two breakouts should have the same parent within the structure. - h.
 Submit monthly updates no later than 15 days following the most recent estimate period end date, whether or not an estimate was generated.
 Set the data date the same as the most recent estimate period end date. - i.
 If SCDOT determines any schedule submission is deficient, it will be returned to the CONTRACTOR.
 A corrected schedule shall be provided within 7 calendar days from the SCDOT's transmittal date. - j.
-The CONTRACTOR may plan for early completion; however, the schedule shall never reflect a completion date earlier than the original Substantial Completion date.
-SCDOT will not be liable in any way for CONTRACTOR's failure to complete the Project prior to the original Substantial Completion date.
-Any additional costs, including extended overhead incurred between CONTRACTOR's scheduled early completion date and the original k.
+The schedule may indicate an early completion date.
+However, SCDOT will not be liable in any way for CONTRACTOR's failure to complete the Project prior to the specified Contract Time.
+Any additional costs, including extended overhead incurred between CONTRACTOR's scheduled completion date and the Contract Time, shall be the responsibility of the CONTRACTOR. - k.
+The schedule may include constraints to indicate the early completion of portions of the work.
+SCDOT will remove these constraints when determining the critical path of the schedule. - 1.
 Include in each narrative a detailed listing of crews utilized on activities and their responsibilities.
 In lieu of this, the Contractor may request to submit a Resource Loaded CPM schedule.